crash1115/5e-training/README.md

 ## No Longer Being Maintained
 Due to time constraints, I'm no longer able to keep updating this module with any amount of frequency.
 You're welcome to keep using it; there's a decent chance that it'll get updated from time to time because my group uses it, but I won't be keeping up with feature requests or non-critical bug reports at the level that'd be expected for something actively being maintained.
 Thanks for sticking with me on this wild ride, it's been a lot of fun!

+If you're looking for an alternative to this module, p4535992 has taken up the mantle with [Downtime Dnd5e](https://github.com/p4535992/foundryvtt-downtime-dnd5e).

+___

 ![Header Image](https://raw.githubusercontent.com/crash1115/5e-training/master/media/cover.png)

 ![GitHub All Releases](https://img.shields.io/github/downloads/crash1115/5e-training/total) ![GitHub Releases](https://img.shields.io/github/downloads/crash1115/5e-training/latest/total) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/crash1115/5e-training?label=latest%20version)